Just Dance (video game series): Others

 Just Dance Unlimited is a subscription-based service, featured on Just Dance 2016 through to Just Dance 2022, which replaced downloadable content.
-By the end of the post-launch cycle for Just Dance 2022, Just Dance Unlimited featured over 700 songs.
-The service was delisted on Xbox and PlayStation consoles on July 1, 2024, and on Nintendo Switch on March 31, 2025.
+By the end of the post-launch cycle for Just Dance 2022, the service featured over 700 songs.
+Unlimited was delisted on Xbox and PlayStation consoles on July 1, 2024, and on Nintendo Switch on March 31, 2025.